chandl/pinger/README.md

 # [Pinger](http://seversonc.me/pinger)

-A UNIX based script that expands on the built-in ping program.
-Provides a user friendly layout and useful statistical information about pings.
+A UNIX based script that expands on the built-in ping and networking tools.
+Provides a user friendly layout and useful and clear information and analysis for pings and whois information.

 ## Getting Started